Skip to content

 opt_state: torchopt.typing.OptState

-nelbo: torch.tensor = torch.tensor([])
+nelbo: torch.Tensor = torch.tensor([])

 posteriors.vi.diag.init(params, optimizer, init_log_sds=0.0) 𝞡